willfurnass/sheffield_hpc/hpc/scheduler/sge.rst

 * :ref:`qrsh` - No support for graphical applications.
 Standard SGE command.
 * :ref:`qsh` - Supports graphical applications.
 Standard SGE command.
 * :ref:`qrshx` - Supports graphical applications.
 Superior to :ref:`qsh`.
 Unique to Sheffield's clusters.
-(NB does not work reliably if you are wanting start an interactive session on the special *DGX-1* node using 1+ GPUs; here you should use :ref:`qsh` instead).

 You can configure the resources available to the interactive session by specifying them as command line options to the ``qrshx``, ``qsh`` or ``qrsh`` commands.